lomsa-dev/http-mock-adapter/README.md

 ## Description

-HTTP mock adapter for Dart/Flutter (Compatible with Dio and Mockito).
+HTTP mock adapter for Dart/Flutter (compatible with Dio and Mockito).

 ---